Email Leaks: Preventing Your Personal Data from Being Exposed

 Browser extensions and apps can add an extra layer of security to your emailing habits.
 They can block trackers, alert you about suspicious links, and help manage password security.
 Additionally, tools like PrivacyHawk can be invaluable.

-PrivacyHawk specializes in helping users opt-out and unsubscribe from unwanted communications and delete their data from thousands of companies.
+PrivacyHawk specializes in helping users opt out and unsubscribe from unwanted communications and delete their data from thousands of companies.
 This reduces the risk of personal information being collected and used without consent, thereby mitigating the risk of email-related scams, fraud, and identity theft.

 What to Do in the Event of an Email Leak?